 Where can I buy recycled plastic sheet made from kids wellies?
 At Smile Plastics of course

-Many of the builders merchants are a bit coy about publishing their prices, partly because of their obscure discount policies but here are a few price guides for building materials from suppliers on the internet.
-This may help with pricing up smaller jobs.
+Although many of the builders merchants are a bit coy about publishing their prices, partly because of their obscure discount policies, here are a few price guides for building materials from suppliers on the internet.
+This may help with pricing up smaller self build jobs.
 With larger jobs you may be able to negotiate discounts.

 Sourcing sustainably produced timber and manufactured timber building products requires checking the following –

 Was the timber sustainably grown?
 How far has it travelled?
 Does it contain chemicals such as adhesives or timber treatment?